-A warming, hearty soup made in the slow cooker, this easy and healthy crockpot recipe is allowing me not to be less busy but to be a different busy.
+A warming, hearty soup made in the slow cooker, this easy and healthy crockpot recipe (and this similarly satisfying Crock Pot Chicken Tortilla Soup) is allowing me not to be less busy but to be a different busy.

 You know what’s not on my list?
 Stressing over dinner.

 Enter Tuscan tortellini soup with sausage!
 It has all the warming comfort and indulgent touches we’re craving right now, done in a lighter, healthy way.

 How to Make the Best Crockpot Tortellini Soup